PeterWangIntel/crosswalk-website/editing-the-wiki.md

 Please view your content on the live website after editing to ensure that the content is styled correctly.

-# Linking to crosswalk-project.org content
+# Linking to site content
 If you would like to direct link from wiki content to pages on crosswalk-project.org, use the following syntax for the URL:

 ```